DataDog/integrations-extras/apollo_engine/README.md

-# Apollo Engine
+# Apollo

 ## Overview

-Apollo Engine is designed to monitor the performance of your GraphQL infrastructure.
-If you already have Datadog set up to monitor the rest of your stack, you can easily forward metrics collected by Engine through this integration.
+The Apollo Datadog integration allows you to forward the performance metrics that are available to you in Graph Manager to Datadog, which is convenient for teams already relying on Datadog for their monitoring.
+Datadog additionally supports an advanced function API, allowing teams to create sophisticated graphs and alerts for their GraphQL metrics.

 ![Metrics][1]

-The Datadog metrics provided are:
+The Datadog metrics forwarded by Graph Manager are:

 * `apollo.engine.operations.count` - the number of GraphQL operations that were executed.
 This includes queries, mutations, and operations that resulted in an error.
-* `apollo.engine.operations.error_count`-  the number of GraphQL operations that resulted in an error.
-This includes GraphQL execution errors, and HTTP errors if Engine failed to connect to your server.
+* `apollo.engine.operations.error_count` - the number of GraphQL operations that resulted in an error.
+This includes GraphQL execution errors, and HTTP errors if Graph Manager failed to connect to your server.
-* `apollo.engine.operations.cache_hit_count` - the number of GraphQL queries whose result was served from Apollo Engine's full query cache.
+* `apollo.engine.operations.cache_hit_count` - the number of GraphQL queries whose result was served from Apollo Server's full query cache.
 * A histogram of GraphQL operation response times, measured in milliseconds.
-Due to Engine's aggregation method (logarithmic binning), these values are accurate to +/- 5%:
+Due to Graph Manager's aggregation method (logarithmic binning), these values are accurate to +/- 5%:
   * `apollo.engine.operations.latency.min`
   * `apollo.engine.operations.latency.median`
   * `apollo.engine.operations.latency.95percentile`